Gaming (VR)

 Xbox Series X vs Series S vs PlayStation 5: How the next-generation game consoles compare

-Here is how the two new video game consoles stack up, ahead of their fall launch
+Here is how the popular video game consoles stack up, ahead today.

-It is likely to be an expensive third quarter of 2020 for technology fans.
-New smartphones are expected from Apple, Google and Samsung – as happens every year – but this year it is also time for a new games console, in the form of the Xbox Series X (or Series S) or the PlayStation 5.
+It will likely be an expensive fourth quarter of 2023 for technology fans.
+New smartphones were launched by Apple, Google, and Samsung – as happens every year – but this year, there will be no new game consoles launching, but the battle between Microsoft and Sony will continue as usual.
+Consumers must decide between the Xbox Series X (or Series S) or the PlayStation 5.
+All provide a great choice for anyone looking for the best possible gaming experience.

-The four consoles look very different on the outside, but share similar specification sheets.
-However, as their components are largely custom built, it's tricky to call a winner in terms of outright performance and graphical prowess for now.
-They come with updated versions of their respective controllers, and backwards compatibility to play old games is possible on both.
+The four consoles look very different on the outside but share similar specification sheets.
+However, as their components are largely custom-built, it's tricky to call a winner for outright performance and graphical prowess for now.
+They come with updated versions of their respective controllers, and backward compatibility to play old games is possible on both.

 Xbox Series X vs Series S vs PlayStation 5: Design

-It shouldn't really matter what a games console looks like, and yet somehow it splits gamers like nothing else.
-When Microsoft revealed the cuboid Xbox Series X, people likened it to a refrigerator, while the much taller and more sci-fi inspired PS5 looks more like a space movie prop.
+It shouldn't really matter what a game console looks like, and yet, somehow, it splits gamers like nothing else.
+When Microsoft revealed the cuboid Xbox Series X, people likened it to a refrigerator, while the much taller and more sci-fi-inspired PS5 looks more like a space movie prop.

 Meanwhile, the Xbox Series S is far slimmer than both, with Microsoft claiming it is 60 percent smaller than the Series X. Of course, with a less powerful processor and graphics card, less space for cooling is required.
 There's also no disc drive on the Series S (and the PS 5 Digital Edition).